“People will forget what you said, people will forget what you did, but people will never forget how you made them feel.” — Maya Angelou

 In my previous post, Likeability is a Skill, we learned that likeability is something you can work at and invest in, just like working out.

-The 4 Likeability Factors
+The 4 Factors of Likeability

 According to Tim, the 4 factors of likeability are:

-12 Practices for Improving Likeability
+The 12 Practices for Improving Likeability

+If you want to practice and work on your likeability factor, here’s how.
 The following table summarizes 12 practices you can work on to improve your likeability, according to Tim:

 At the same time, the key is keeping it real and being true to you.
 It’s not about being fake or people pleasing … it’s about genuine connection.